dinakaranonline/blog/_posts/2020-08-01-AWS-for-Application-And-Solution-Architects-And-Back-End-Developers.md

 **AWS DevOps** - Setting up of CI-CD pipeline using AWS CI-CD tools like AWS Code Commit, AWS Code Build, AWS Code Deploy and Infrastructure As Code ( IAC) using Cloud Formation, SAM and CDK

-**AWS Developers** - Primarily for Developers looking to build services and cloud-native applications
+**AWS Developers** - Primarily for Developers looking to build cloud-native applications

 **AWS Big Data/IOT** - As the name implies, this has tools for people looking to build solutions on top of Big Data/IoT.
 The reason I club both Big Data and IoT is that for most of the Big Data use-cases, the data ingestion happens through IoT devices pre-dominantly.
 So both Big Data and IoT could go hand-in-hand with each other.